Updated 3rd November 2021.

 So what does this mean for travellers?
-In this article, we’ll look at what we know so far about the Bali reopening as well as the travel restrictions likely to be in place when it finally happens.
+In this article, we’ll look at what we know so far about the Bali reopening as well as who is eligible to visit, the travel restrictions in place and when the first visitors are likely to arrive.

 Read next: (opens in new tab)